 We should have humility to accept there's always things we don't know and to be learnt.
 What you know now is the stability of order.
 Then, there are new information of chaos which can potentially destabilize your order.
 That's when we start to improve and expand our domain.
 Wisdom comes from continual search of knowledge.

 Practically everything we see belongs to an enormous tree with extraordinary complexity.
-Like a laptop runs on an operating system which relies on electronic hardwares, which requires science and manufacturing.
-And then the social contract of trust in the political and economic systems that allow factories, laboratories and electricity to exist and help build computers.
+Like a laptop runs on an operating system that relies on electronic hardware, which requires science and manufacturing.
+And then the social contract of trust in the political and economic systems that allow factories, laboratories, and electricity to exist and help build computers.
 The interconnected multi-level complex made everything possible.
 What we mostly interact with are the leaves on the boundary of the tree with narrow purposes.

 Maybe they have an unsatisfied sex life.
-Maybe there's been some arguments across the family about their marriage.
+Maybe there have been some arguments across the family about their marriage.
 Maybe it's the disagreement on how to raise the kids.
-Maybe it's the cooking that disgusted them everyday.
+Maybe it's the cooking that disgusted them every day.
 Maybe they didn't love each other that much at the very beginning.
-They don't react, don't discuss, don't consider and don't take responsibility.
+They don't react, don't discuss, don't consider, and don't take responsibility.
 All the voluntary ignorance compounded and plagued the marriage.
 It's doomed undoubtedly for this reason.

-A precise speech of articulating what's the problem, how did it happen, what do we want, what can be the solution helps us simplifying the problem and detached it from the complex tree.
+A precise speech articulating what's the problem, how did it happen, what do we want, what can be the solution helps us simplifying the problem and detached it from the complex tree.
 The problem becomes more manageable with less uncertainty and anxiety.
 We can start to negotiate with ourselves to re-establish order.
-If our destination is unclear, there's no meaningful places to reach.
-There's no point of changing our state if we don't know precisely where we are and where we want to go.
-We will be wandering randomly in frustration which leads to resentment and hate towards life.
+If our destination is unclear, there are no meaningful places to reach.
+There's no point in changing our state if we don't know precisely where we are and where we want to go.
+We will be wandering randomly in frustration which leads to resentment and hates towards life.